 - Associate members (not governors): Appointed by the governing board to attend committee meetings and/or full governing board meetings due to their particular skills or experience.
 As they are not governors they are not recorded on the Instrument of Government and do not have full voting rights.

 Co-opted governors or associate members

 In Ealing we work with an independent school governor charity, that provides free services for volunteers, schools and employers.

-If you are interested in becoming a co-opted governor or an associate member, please visit the SGOSS website, complete the SGOSS application form and state you are interested in becoming a governor in an Ealing school: SGOSS website
+If you are interested in becoming a co-opted governor or an associate member, visit the SGOSS website, complete the application form and state your interest in becoming a governor in an Ealing school.

 Inspiring governance - The national online service connecting skilled volunteers interested in serving as governors and trustees with schools and colleges.
 It provides free, expert support for volunteers and governing boards, as well as for employers wanting to run programmes for their staff serving as governors.

 The service is supported and funded by the Department for Education.
 When applying please state you are interested in an Ealing school.

 Please contact your child’s school for more information.